 As a general rule, the best sleeping position for shoulder pain is sleeping on your uninvolved side with supplemental support.
 This includes positioning additional pillows between your knees, chest and behind your back.
 The placement of the pillows increases the surface area, reducing pressure and allowing you to sleep on your side.

-- Pillow Between Your Knees– is designed to align your hips, promote good spinal alignment and prevent you from sleeping on your stomach.
+- Pillow Between Knee– is designed to align your hips, promote good spinal alignment and prevent you from sleeping on your stomach.
 Stomach sleeping strains your neck and shoulders and is known to cause back pain.

-- Pillow Behind Your Back– increase surface area and reduces the pressure on the shoulder that you lie on while you sleep.
-A pillow supporting your back also helps you side by sleeping through the night.
+- Pillow Behind Back– increase surface area and reduces the pressure on the shoulder that you lie on while you sleep.
+A pillow supporting your back helps you side by sleep through the night.
 Ideally, this pillow is placed right next to your upper back and shoulder blades.

 The Best Mattress for Shoulder Pain

-As a chiropractor that has been designing mattresses for 20 years, I have tested almost every mattress material, construction and type.
-My research has determined that there is one type of mattress that I have found to be better for upper back and shoulder pain.
+As a chiropractor designing mattresses for 20 years, I have tested almost every mattress material, construction and type.
+My research has determined that there is one mattress I found to be better for upper back and shoulder pain.

 The same study concluded that the mattress you sleep on is “related to sleep discomfort and that it is indeed possible to reduce pain and discomfort and to increase sleep quality in those with chronic back pain by replacing mattresses based on sleeping position.”

 Adding a soft or firm mattress topper is unlikely to help reduce shoulder pain.
-A good mattress is carefully constructed with support and comfort layers in a particular order to achieve a balance between pressure relief and body support.
+A good mattress is carefully constructed with support and comfort layers to balance pressure relief and body support.

 In general, people with shoulder pain and upper back pain believe a soft mattress topper could help.
 However, while a soft topper will increase pressure relief, it will also increase the distance between you and the support layers of your mattress, reducing body support and potentially increasing back pain.